[ BACK TO DIRECTORY ]

 EVALUATOR: Dr. Elena Vance

-* **Controlled Power:** Wulfsige is a predator who *chooses* to be gentle.
-The staff respects him not because he is aggressive, but because they know what he is capable of—and they see him holding it back.
+Wulfsige is a predator who has chosen, continuously and deliberately, to be gentle.
+The staff respects him not because he performs aggression but because they understand — at an intuitive level — what he is capable of, and they see him holding it back.
+The gentleness is the restraint, not the default.

-* **The Boundary Line:** Wulfsige does not yell.
+He does not yell.
 He does not berate.
-However, he has a strict moral code regarding respect and safety.
+He has a specific, inflexible moral code regarding safety and respect.
+When that code is violated:

-The danger isn't that Wulfsige is "doing too much"; it's that he is **feeling** too much.
+The danger is not that he is doing too much.
+It is that he is feeling too much and carrying it alone.

-* **Analysis:** He views his strength as a resource that belongs to the group, not himself.
-He will give a shivering rookie his jacket and stand in the freezing cold without complaint, not because he has to, but because he believes he can take it and they can't.
+He views his strength as a resource that belongs to the group.
+He will give a shivering researcher his jacket and stand in the cold without comment, not because regulations require it but because he has quietly concluded that he can absorb the cold better than they can, so the jacket belongs on them.
+This logic is applied to everything — warmth, vigilance, emotional labor, fear absorption.
+Whatever he can take from the group's load and carry himself, he takes.

 End of Report.